Package 'tf'

 depth

-currently available: "MBD", i.e. modified band depth
+currently available: "MBD", i.e. modified 2-band depth, and "MEI"

 na.rm